johnwcowan/r7rs-work/Dictionaries.md

 `(dict-count `*pred dictionary*`)`

-Passes each association of dictionary as two arguments to *pred* and returns an exact integer that counts the number of times that *pred* returned true.
+Passes each association of dictionary as two arguments to *pred* and returns the number of times that *pred* returned true as an an exact integer.

 `(dict-any `*pred dictionary*`)`